It’ll be a long day – and no wonder, because it’s a round-the-world trip where you’ll meet exotic creatures. It’s all at the Tierpark Berlin.

 Events in the Berlin Tierpark

 Whether it's a family celebration, the rococo castle festival, or a Tierpark run - get to know the extensive park, its castle, and the wildlife at one of the annual events.
 Evening walks and a varied holiday programme are regularly offered during the school holidays.
-On the Tierpark's website you can also find rally bows to print out yourself - so you can plan the rally with your family in advance.

 Information for school groups